Curved Page Divider

 This service is something all foster families and adoptive families desperately need and sadly don't often receive.
 They don't have anyone who has offered to help, and they don't want to burden anyone else.

 Respite can be done by anyone the family has built a trusting relationship with.
-Respite can also be done as a certified foster family to help the foster parents within the agency.
+Respite can also be provided by a certified foster family to help foster parents within the agency.

 Offering respite with the same family would make a massive difference in their life.
-Most often, after a respite weekend or day, foster parents feel they can take on even more and connect with their foster children better.
+Most often, after a respite weekend or day, foster parents feel they can take on even more and connect better with their foster children.
 Foster children report that respite is often like a vacation, and they adore those they have spent time with.

 "The most important thing to do is know that anyone can help foster care youth and have a seat at the table to support them and their families."